ChrisWhealy/Cordova-Create/README.md

 <a name="header6"></a>
-##6) Usage
+##7) Usage
-1. If this is the first time you have used `cva-create`, then you must start by creating the global configuration file.
+1. If this is the first time you have used `cva-create`, then you should start by creating the global configuration file.
 Open a terminal window and run:

     `cva-create gen_config`